Northeastern North Carolina

 Camp Pierce, undetermined location, previously a CSA camp site.

-Located at the mouth of Brice Creek was Union Old Fort (probably originally CSA in 1861).
-A blockhouse was further south along Brice Creek, guarding a Union cavalry camp.
+Located at the mouth of Brice Creek was a Union post at Old Fort (probably originally CSA in 1861).
+A blockhouse was also further south along Brice Creek, guarding a Union cavalry camp.

 Located across the Neuse River from New Bern were: